 This doesn’t mean we don’t want to go out – of course we do!
 But for new moms, it can feel pretty weird.
 I remember with my first baby, I’d cry if I was away from her for more than 45 minutes!
 Sounds crazy, I know.

 Damn those mommy hormones.

 We’ll still have fun with you guys, of course.
 But don’t get upset with us if we make a quick phone call to check up on the baby to make sure everything’s okay.

 8. Yes, I talk about my kids.

 While I have seen evidence of “mommy-jacking” conversations on the internet, I’ve never witnessed it in real life.
 Most parents (that I know at least!) talk about their kids, but not in obnoxious ways that overpower conversations.
-In fact, I don’t tend to bring up kid-related topics in normal conversation unless someone asks about them, or it’s a mommy/kid-related topic.
+In fact, I don’t tend to bring up kid-related topics in unrelated conversation unless someone asks about them, or it’s a mommy/kid-related topic.

 When we do talk to people about our kids (or share photos of them!) it’s not that we’re trying to push our parenting ideals onto you, it’s just that this is what our life revolves around.
 It’s like when you get a new job or start a new relationship – everything’s new, and exciting, and it’s all we think about!

 Do you remember how often you talked about guys when you were single?
 That’s how often new parents tend to talk about their babies.
 If you have a problem with it, just say so!